-December 10th marks the first official night of Chanukah, and New York is celebrating by being home to the largest menorah in the world (the Guinness Book of World Records even said so)!
+With the first evening of Hanukkah on Sunday, December 18th, New York is gearing up for the eight-night celebration by setting up the largest menorah in the world (Guinness World Records even said so)!